-While it is BHS's practice to utilize bilingual staff to respond to callers whose preferred language is other than English, in the instance that such a staff is unavailable, staff can contact the Assisted Access program in order to request an interpreter.
+It is BHS's practice to utilize bilingual staff to respond to callers whose preferred language is other than English.
+When such staff is unavailable, the Assisted Access program can request an interpreter.
 The Assisted Access program continues to employ bilingual/bicultural staff who function as cultural brokers and interpreters to assist BHS consumers and potential clients to access treatment from MH or SUPT service providers.
-Their goal is to assist in crosscultural communication to facilitate a mutual understanding of both the consumer's and the provider's beliefs and practices.
+Their goal is to assist in cross-cultural communication to facilitate a mutual understanding of both the consumer's and provider's beliefs and practices.
 Languages spoken by Assisted Access interpreters are as follows:

 - Arabic

 - Cantonese

 - Cambodian

 - Dari

 - Farsi

 - Hindi

-- Hmona
+- Hmong

 - Mandarin

 - Mien/Lao

 - Pashto

 - Punjabi

 - Russian

 - Ukrainian

 - Spanish

 - Vietnamese

 If the caller speaks a language that is not covered by interpreters from the Assisted Access program, or if Assisted Access staff are not available, staff will request an interpreter from a vendor that has a county-wide contract to provide face to face interpreters.
-If the caller requires immediate assistance and a bilingual staff or interpreter is unavailable (either from the Assisted Access program or through a county-wide contract with an interpreting vendor), an over-the-phone interpreter service is used as a last resort
+If the caller requires immediate assistance and a bilingual staff or interpreter is unavailable (either from the Assisted Access program or through a county-wide contract with an interpreting vendor), an over-the-phone interpreter service is used as a last resort.

-Employees working for BHS or one of the contract provider agencies all receive training and ongoing supervision about how to meet the client's linguistic capability whether through the use of bilingual staff or the use of an interpreter.
-In order to test the accessibility to services and responsiveness of the system, BHS staff provide training to staff who answer the 24-hour phone line and later conduct test calls to all established Access entry points to the system.
+Employees working for BHS or one of the contract provider agencies all receive training and ongoing supervision about how to meet the client's linguistic capability whether by utilizing bilingual staff or an interpreter.
+To test the accessibility to services and responsiveness of the system, BHS staff provide training to staff who answer the 24-hour phone line and later conduct test calls to all established Access entry points to the system.
 The test calls have been made to the Mental Health Treatment Center Crisis Unit and the Access Team.
 These test calls were made in all of the threshold languages for Sacramento County: Spanish, Hmong, Cantonese, Russian, Arabic, Farsi, and Vietnamese.
-As part of the efforts to test the accessibility to services and responsiveness of the system, Quality Management and Cultural Competence staff conducts test calls to all established Access entry points to the system throughout the year.
+As part of the efforts to test the accessibility to services and responsiveness of the system, Quality Management and Cultural Competence staff conduct test calls to all established Access entry points to the system throughout the year.
 Following the calls, feedback was collected regarding accessibility across cultures.
-Training and feedback was given to all providers in order to improve cultural responsiveness in fielding business hour and after-hour calls.
+Training and feedback were given to all providers to improve cultural responsiveness in fielding business hour and after-hour calls.

 Test calls to SUPT System of Care (SOC) began in January 2020.
-Calls were made to the SUPT System of Care during business hours, and as well as the Sacramento County Mental Health Treatment Center (MHTC) Intensive Services Unit (ISU) afterhours line.
+Calls were made to the SUPT System of Care during business hours, and to the Sacramento County Mental Health Treatment Center (MHTC) Intensive Services Unit (ISU) after-hours line.

 Test calls pointed out that staff answering the line were prompt, courteous, client oriented, and provided correct information to callers.
 Test call training was provided to staff working in the ISU responsible for answering the line afterhours.